 Q: Can I choose the individual or couple that I work with?

-A: The decision to be a gestational carrier for an individual or couple is mutually agreed upon by you and the other party.
+A: The decision to be a gestational surrogate for an individual or couple is mutually agreed upon by you and the other party.
 You will be presented with profiles of available intended parents from our surrogacy agency that meet your criteria and you will choose which individuals you would like to meet in person.
 The relationship between you and the parent(s) you work with is of the utmost importance to us.
 We take the matching process very seriously and your role in this process is paramount.

 Q: Is surrogacy legal in my state?